 1 carrot, peeled and finely chopped

 2 handfuls of kale

 2 handfuls spinach

-2. Add the stock, a good pinch of salt and pepper and bring to the boil.
+2. Add the stock, season well with salt and pepper and bring to the boil.
 Reduce the heat and simmer for 15 minutes.

 Fridge vegetable broth vs2

-Half an onion, 1 large garlic clove, 1 courgette, 2 medium carrots, 1 leek, 2 handfuls of kale, small baking potato, half can of sweetcorn, small handful parsley, half a bottle of passata, 1.5 litre veg stock
+½ an onion, 1 garlic clove, 1 courgette, 2 medium carrots, 1 leek, 2 handfuls of kale, small baking potato, ½ can of sweetcorn, small handful parsley, half a bottle of passata, 1.5 litre veg stock

 Fridge vegetable broth vs3